Ron Greenstein

-Ron L. Greenstein is a Democratic politician who served as a member of the Florida House of Representatives from 1998 to 2006.
+Ron L. Greenstein (born February 26, 1951) is an American politician who served as a member of the Florida House of Representatives from 1998 to 2006.
+He is a member of the Democratic Party.

 Early life and career

 Greenstein was born in Brooklyn, and joined the United States Army in 1969, serving until 1970.
 He attended Santa Fe Junior College, receiving his associate degree in 1970, and then Florida International University, receiving his bachelor's degree in 1974.
 Greenstein worked as a letter carrier from 1973 to 1978 for the United States Postal Service, and then as an air traffic controller until 1981.
 He worked as a loan officer for several banks in Broward County.

 In 1988, Greenstein ran for the Coconut Creek City Commission in District A, where he faced Patricia Cecere, a journalist and the chairwoman of the city's Parks and Recreation Board.
 He defeated Cecere and served out the remaining two years of retiring City Commissioner Christine Coble.
 He was re-elected without opposition in 1990, 1992, 1995, and 1998.